tomtuamnuq/LIAR-Detect-Fake-News-Statement-Classification/README.md

    - Generate classification reports and visualize confusion matrices.

 4. **Deployment**:
-   - Deploy the model as a web service using Flask (or BentoML).
+   - Deploy the model as a web service using Flask.
    - Containerize the service using Docker for portability.
    - Optionally deploy the service to the cloud for public access.